We know, for instance, that Big Oil has been pumping out

 is a first mover in recognising the lack of rules to hold corporates to account.
 In April 2020, following our sustained campaigning with civil society allies across Europe, the European Commissioner for Justice announced new rules for mandatory corporate due diligence

-as part of the Commission’s 2021 work plan and Green New Deal.
+as part of the Commission’s 2021 work plan and EU Green Deal.

-We are now working to ensure the commitment turns into legislation that includes financial institutions - and for other parts of the world to follow the European Union’s leadership.
+We are now working with our partners around the world to ensure the commitment turns into legislation that includes financial institutions - and for other parts of the world to follow suit.